akkoc16/akkoc16/README.md

 I am a passionate DevOps engineer with 2 years of experience in microservice architecture.
 Created a knowledge of DevOps concepts, Agile methodologies, CI/CD pipeline, managing projects and system automation.
 I am always eager to learn new technologies, languages and frameworks.

-You can see what I am currently up to on [https://enverakkoc.netlify.app](https://enverakkoc.netlify.app)

 ### 📕 Latest Blog Posts:

 - [Secure Software Development-SQL Injection](https://medium.com/@m.enver.akkoc/secure-software-development-sql-injections-880fbcaf1473)